Where to Begin

 What does Flexibility with Attendance entail?

-This accommodation is intended to offer a student an extension of the attendance policy in cases where disability symptoms are exacerbated.
-The number of missed classes and the communication plan are established collaboratively between the faculty member and the student.
-The student is primarily responsible for notifying the instructor about any disability-related absences.
-In extenuating circumstances, a DRC consultant may contact the instructor on the student's behalf.
-A signed agreement confirms mutual understanding and acceptance of the accommodation terms, which may vary based on the individual student and course structure.
+This accommodation provides a student with flexibility regarding the course attendance policy when disability-related symptoms interfere with attendance.
+The specific number of allowable absences and the communication plan are determined by the instructor through the Course Flexibility Plan (CFP).
+The student is primarily responsible for notifying the instructor of any disability-related absences.
+In extenuating circumstances, a DRC consultant may communicate with the instructor on the student’s behalf.
+Exceptions are considered on a case-by-case basis if the CFP does not adequately meet the student’s needs.

 What is the process?